SKULSHADY/material-rounded-theme/README.md

 A theme for Home Assistant influenced by Google apps and Material Design 3 by Google on Android.

-This theme is made up of two components:

-1. A standard Home Assistant theme yaml file.
-2. A JavaScript module that generates user defined material color themes and modifies the styles of many Home Assistant components to follow the [Material Design 3 specifications](https://m3.material.io/).
+In addition to the standard Home Assistant theme YAML file, this repository also includes a JavaScript module which generates color themes based on user defined inputs and injects custom styles into many Home Assistant custom components to follow the [Material Design 3 specifications](https://m3.material.io/).
+The custom style injection only occurs when an element is first added to a page, and should have little to no performance impact.

+Everything in Home Assistant has been updated to use colors generated using [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) following the [Material Design 3 guidelines](https://m3.material.io/).
+It supports custom user colors for virtually all of Home Assistant.
+If no user input is provided for base color, scheme name, or contrast level, the themes defaults to base color `#4C5C92` (a shade of blue), scheme name `Tonal Spot`, and contrast level `0`.

 This theme implements Material Design 3 redesigns of elements when possible using a mix of Home Assistant theme variables and CSS styles applied to Home Assistant custom element constructor lifecycle methods.

 This theme also includes "Transparent Card" versions with transparent card backgrounds.
 It also includes separate light and dark versions of all themes for niche use cases.
 These variations are combined into several different versions of the theme.

-Everything in Home Assistant has been updated to use colors generated using [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) following the [Material Design 3 guidelines](https://m3.material.io/).
-It supports custom user colors for virtually all of Home Assistant.
-If no user base color is provided the themes defaults to a shade of blue, `#4C5C92`.

 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/dev/assets/material-you-rainbow.png" width="750"/>